 We have furthermore sharpened our sustainability approach and set more ambitious targets for our environmental performance.
-These include further improved greenhouse-gas efficiency (at least 45% improvement by 2025 versus 20% achieved so far), increased energy efficiency (over 10% improvement in the next 10 years) and a big step-up in the use of renewable electricity (50% by 2025), as well as continuing to drive the proportion of ECO+ and People+ solutions we provide to our customers.
+These include further improved greenhouse-gas efficiency (at least 45% improvement by 2025 versus 20% achieved so far), increased energy efficiency (over 10% improvement in the next 10 years) and a big step-up in the use of renewable electricity (50% by 2025), as well as continuing to drive up the proportion of Brighter Living Solutions that we provide to our customers.

 We expect to extract significant value from the Pharma and Bulk Chemicals partnerships in the coming years, providing further financial headroom.
 We do not expect to engage in large acquisitions in the near future as we continue to integrate recent acquisitions, which have made a strong contribution to earnings.